andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-i-threading.md

 > Certain functions and modules, usually written in C/C++, like `fs` in example above, support asynchronous I/O operations.
 When you call these functions/methods, they internally manage passing the call on to a worker thread.
 For instance, when you use the `fs` module to request a file, the `fs` module passes that call on to a Worker Pool (which is, in a broad sense, can be considered a part of Node.js API) asking it to use one of its threads to read the contents of a file and notify the Event Loop (running on a main thread) when it is done.
 The Event Loop then takes the provided callback function and executes it with the content of the file ([source](https://stackoverflow.com/questions/22644328/when-is-the-thread-pool-used))

 Above is an example of a non-blocking code; as such, we don’t have to wait synchronously for something to happen.
-We tell the Worker Pool to read the file (using one of available threads) and call the callback function with the result of operation (when the file is read, Node.js API will create the task in a Queue containing the callback function and providing it with the result of `fs.readFile` method).
+We tell the Worker Pool to read the file (using one of available threads) and call the callback function with the result of the operation (when the file is read, Node.js API will create the task in a Queue containing the callback function and providing it with the result of `fs.readFile` method).
 Since Worker Pool has its own threads, the Event Loop on the main thread can continue executing normally while the file is being read.